IBM-Cloud/ansible-collection-ibm/docs/ibm_is_network_acl_rule.rst

     The rule that this rule is immediately before.
 If absent, this is the last rule.

+  icmp (False, list, None)
+    None

+  network_acl (True, str, None)
+    (Required for new resource) Network ACL id

   source (True, str, None)
     (Required for new resource) The source CIDR block.
 The CIDR block 0.0.0.0/0 applies to all addresses.

+  tcp (False, list, None)
+    None

+  udp (False, list, None)
+    None

+  name (False, str, None)
+    The user-defined name for this rule.
+Names must be unique within the network ACL the rule resides in.
+If unspecified, the name will be a hyphenated list of randomly-selected words.

-  direction (True, str, None)
+  action (True, str, None)
-    (Required for new resource) Direction of traffic to enforce, either inbound or outbound
+    (Required for new resource) Whether to allow or deny matching traffic

   id (False, str, None)